 WORLD LAND SPEED RECORD CHASERS

-BRE 240-Z. My favorite race car I'll always regret selling,
+BRE 240Z.
+My favorite race car I'll always regret selling,

 The two men responsible for my becoming a driver, Carroll Shelby and Dan Gurney.
-In Gurney's shop I asked what I needed to do to become a racing driver - I was 18.
-Dan gave me a serious glance and sized me up, Carroll's simply commented: "You're a shitty driver now, kid.
+In 1968, in Gurney's Anaheim, CA shop I asked what I needed to do to become a racing driver - I was 19; Dan gave me a serious glance and sized me up, Carroll simply commented: "You're a shitty driver now, kid.
 Get yourself a cheap-ass race car and learn to drive.
-If you get good you'll keep getting better cars.
+If you're good, you'll keep getting better cars.
 Good luck, kid."
 Life lesson learned - Tell it like it is.
-Carroll became a dear and respected mentor until his passing when I got reacquainted with him.
-Offices only 2 miles apart, we ended up having lunch about once a month while I ran Sprint's Gardena office.
-His response to my asking why those chassis and and spare body parts were sitting there: "People are stupid and crash their cars.
-We help 'em prepare for their next crash."
-RIP Carroll.
+Carroll became a dear and respected mentor after getting reacquainted with him in the 1990's.
+Our offices at that time only 2 miles apart, and we ended up having lunch periodically while I managed Sprint's Gardena office.
+His response to my asking why those chassis and spare body parts were sitting there and not being turned into cars: "There are a lot of shitty drivers.
+People crash their cars.
+We help 'em keep their Cobras on the road."